Cupping Therapy: A Closer Look

 Movable or Moving Cupping

 Another technique showcase on dry cupping is the application of movable or moving cupping.
 Also known as gliding cupping, the material used is the same as fire cupping, the differences are that lesser cups are used and glides within a trigger point or over the body.
 It helps to massage the muscles.
+It’s a way to treat digestion, inflammation, and congestion.

 Flash cupping is another type of cupping technique that involves the use of a cup being heated up and quickly and repeatedly applied to triggers points.
 As its name suggests there is only quick retention of cups involved.